 Here are some of the reasons that you should consider a lawn aeration service.

-• Reduced Soil Compaction: The clay-like soil in Pennsylvania can become easily compacted.
+- Reduced Soil Compaction: Clay-like soil can become easily compacted.
 But lawn aeration helps break up clay soil.
 That’s important because compacted soil does not allow for proper infiltration of oxygen, water, and nutrients.

 Overseeding Your Lawn